Omeshcoding/Huddle-Landing-Page/README.md

-# Frontend Mentor - 3-column preview card component solution
+# Frontend Mentor -  Huddle Landing Page challenge Solution

 This is a solution to the [Huddle Landing Page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0/hub).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.